Model Classes in AD4M

 post.addTags("blockchain");

 Since properties are added dynamically, TypeScript won't know about them at compile time.
-You can:
+Use type assertions:

 const BlogPost = Ad4mModel.fromJSONSchema(schema) as typeof Ad4mModel & {